Manitoba child advocate releases report on fatal police shooting of Indigenous teen - The Turtle Island News

 The report said those close to Hudson observed significant changes in her personal life, school attendance and peer group in the months before her death.

-Part of the report included interviews with Indigenous, Black and other youth of colour who spoke about their interactions with police, many of which were marred by violence, threats and racial discrimination.
+Part of the report included interviews with Indigenous, Black and other youth of colour who spoke about their interactions with police, some of which were marred by violence, threats and racial discrimination.

-“The story would be incomplete without acknowledging the complex relationship between Indigenous Peoples and the police.”
+Gott said many of the stories her office heard from youth were not new.

+“It’s been a long-standing history of systemic discrimination with respect to Indigenous youth.”

 This report by The Canadian Press was first published June 22, 2023.